 - Make sure the drivers on your label printer are up to date.

-The first step is to decide what information we want to display on each of our label types.
+The first step is to decide what information we want to display on each of our label types in Location Settings -> Templates.

 You can toggle on or off each of the available fields.
 You can also select the font size, and the style or size of the barcode that appears on the label.

-Inventory Labels will contains settings for both Catalog Item and Inventory Item Labels.
+Inventory Labels will contain settings for both Catalog Item and Inventory Item Labels.

 Click the Save button at the bottom of the page to save your changes.